By Madeline Bocaro

 ‘Complaints’ has a killer guitar fade-out that you almost wish went on forever.
 But what were you thinking?!
 The beauty of these brief and concise pop masterpieces is that there are no long and boring instrumental solos!
 As the master Ron Mael said about composition at the time, “When a solo soon will grate, modulate.”

-On the Mael patio, adorned with marble statues depicting characters from Citizen Kane, Russell contemplates his heritage.
+On the Mael patio, adorned with marble statues depicting characters from the film Citizen Kane, Russell contemplates his heritage.
 ‘In My Family’ contains the brilliant line, “Gonna hang myself from my family tree.”
 He’s probably angry with brother Ron for writing such difficult melodies for him to sing!

 You simply can’t follow ‘Equator’ so it closes the album.
 This is the closest Russell has come to singing the blues.
-The saxophone (actually a mellotron), which he is seemingly battling with, is clearly losing the fight.
+The saxophone (actually a mellotron) which he is seemingly battling with is clearly losing the fight.
 Certainly his date was waiting for him at the Equator.
 He just didn’t walk around far enough to meet her!
 This is the song you put on when a friend has overstayed his welcome.
 It clears a room within two minutes, guaranteed.
 Coincidentally, the Maels’ party seems to be breaking up just about now, as Ron fetches everyone’s coats.
 He hasn’t much else to do now while Russell is left contending with the horrific horn.
 Nobody has ever been tempted, nor dared to cover this song, and nobody should ever try.

 Then it’s back to side one for another insatiable listen.
 This perfect, structurally sound ten-song opus of style, speed and melody is the definitive Michelin Guide to Britpop, beautifully executed by two American brothers with a British band.
-Kimono My House is a unique musical monument, which wrote the blueprints for future generations.
+Kimono My House is a unique musical monument which wrote the blueprints for future generations.
 It resonates to this day.